-Turning Point Park’s most striking feature is a 3,572 ft-long boardwalk over the Genesee River Turning Basin, part of the greater Genesee Riverway Trail.
+Turning Point Park’s most striking feature is a 3,572 ft-long boardwalk over the Genesee River Turning Basin, part of the Genesee Riverway Trail.

 6. Christine Sevilla Wetlands Preserve

-This cattail and wooded wetland preserve is part of a much larger (1,000+ acres) wetland targeted by New York State Department of Environmental Conservation for protection.
+This cattail and wooded wetland preserve is part of a much larger (1,000+ acres) wetland targeted by the New York State Department of Environmental Conservation for protection.

-The juxtaposition of the Christine Sevilla Wetlands Preserve’s wetlands including wet meadow, cattail wetland, and swampy woods make it an excellent habitat for dragonflies, butterflies, and other unique wildlife.
+The juxtaposition of the Christine Sevilla Wetlands Preserve’s wetlands, including wet meadow, cattail wetland, and swampy woods, make it an excellent habitat for dragonflies, butterflies, and other unique wildlife.